Skip to main content

 Stellar Mass-Luminosity Relation

-The mass-luminosity relation describes how the luminosity (total radiated power) of a star is related to its mass.
+The mass-luminosity relation describes how the luminosity (or total radiated power) of a star is related to its mass.
 For main-sequence stars, this relationship can be expressed as P/Pₛᵤₙ = (M/Mₛᵤₙ)³.⁵, indicating that more massive stars emit significantly more energy.
 This concept is essential for calculating the luminosity of stars like Regulus A based on its mass.

 Recommended video: